dealfonso/power-buttons/README.md

 buttonAccept: "Accept",
 // If falshi (i.e. null, 0, false, "false"), the esc key will not close the dialog (it will close it if true)
 escapeKey: true,
+// The class to apply to the dialog
+dialogClass: "",
+// The selector to focus when the dialog is shown
+focus: ""
 ```

 The equivalent for html5 attributes are the snake-case version of each of them, with the prefix `data-override-`; e.g. `data-override-button-accept`, `data-override-title`, etc.